Heart valve disease, also called valvular heart disease, occurs when one or more of the heart’s valves do not function correctly.

 According to the American Heart Association, more than 5 million Americans are diagnosed with heart valve disease each year.
 Problems with the heart valves can lead to many other complications including blood clots, heart failure, stroke and death.

-Problems can occur in any of the four valves.
-These are the common types of heart valve disease:
+Valvular disease can occur in any of the four heart valves:

 Also called backflow, regurgitation occurs when a heart valve does not close tightly.
-Because the valve stays open, the blood flows back into the other heart chambers instead of flowing forward through the heart to reach the rest of your body.
+Because the valve stays open, the blood flows back into the other heart chambers instead of flowing forward through the heart to reach the rest of the body.
 If left untreated, regurgitation can lead to an enlargement of the left ventricular pumping chamber, and the heart may become unable to pump efficiently.
-Regurgitation is frequently caused by a condition called mitral valve prolapse, or by damage to the heart valve, an infection of the aortic valve or enlargement of the aorta.
+Regurgitation is frequently caused by valvular prolapse, damage to the heart valve, an infection of the valve or enlargement of the aorta.

 Stenosis occurs when the leaflets of a valve thicken, stiffen or fuse together, preventing the heart valve from fully opening.
 When this happens, blood flow through the valve is restricted.